|MEETING PLACE:||DoubleTree Hotel, 1175 W Route 66, Flagstaff, Arizona|

 - Pulling our rafts to shore, we follow a short, steep trail to scout this whitewater giant.
 Each raft in turn is swept into the churning, spitting power of the largest rapid in the Grand Canyon, battered by huge waves and flushed into calmer waters.
 Knuckles still white, we beach below the rapid to laugh at our fears and relive each shudder.

 The Last Day of Your Trip

 - The morning of your last day on the river our boats will reach Whitmore Wash.
 You’ll unpack your gear from our waterproof bags and repack it into your own duffel bag, which you initially packed in the bottom of your river bags.
 Shortly after you finish this repacking, a helicopter will arrive to lift you to the rim.
 For those of you not spending the night in Las Vegas, there are shower facilities available at Bar 10 Ranch.
-After everyone has made the flight to the rim, a charter aircraft will fly you to the Boulder City Airport, where a passenger van will meet you and take you to the Las Vegas McCarran International Airport.
+After everyone has made the flight to the rim, a charter aircraft will fly you to the Boulder City Airport, where a passenger van will meet you and take you to the Harry Reid International Airport, Las Vegas, NV.
 You will usually arrive there between 1:00 and 3:00 PM.
 DO NOT, however, plan your flights out of Las Vegas before 5:00 PM.

 Included in Your Trip Cost

 - All meals from lunch on day 1 through breakfast on the last day